mit-ll/BluetoothProximity/README.md

 One first launch, approve the use of Bluetooth and allow location services (logging GPS is optional, as you will notice).

+## Contact

+BlueProximity@ll.mit.edu

+This is a listserv which attempts to prevent spam being posted.
+After sending to it, you may receive an email saying that confirmation is required to post your message.
+Just click the link to approve the message (no need to reply), and you should get a follow up that your message was successfully posted.

+As an alternative, you can always open an issue on GitHub.

 ## Logger Tab

 The logger tab is the main interface for collecting data, and requires using two phones for controlled measurements.
 The basic process (on both phones) is: